 - Set a large skillet, sauté pan, pot, or Dutch oven over medium-high heat.
 Add the ground beef and cook until no longer pink, breaking apart and stirring as the meat cooks.
 Drain grease and season with salt and pepper, to taste.
 Remove cooked beef to a separate plate or bowl and return the pot to the stove.

 - Reduce heat to medium.
 Add olive oil and minced garlic; stir for 30 seconds or until fragrant.
 Whisk in flour and stir continuously for 1 minute.
 Slowly whisk in beef broth and then tomato sauce, followed by chili powder, cumin, coriander, garlic salt, onion powder, dried oregano, and chipotle chile pepper powder (if using), to taste.

 - Bring the sauce to a simmer.
-Reduce to a low simmer, stirring occasionally, and cook for 3 to 5 minutes or until thickened.
+Reduce to a low simmer, stirring occasionally, and cook for a couple minutes or until thickened.
 Turn off the heat.

 - Stir the cooked ground beef into the sauce as well as the diced green chiles and 1 CUP of the shredded cheese.
 Transfer the mixture to the prepared baking dish.

 - In a medium bowl, whisk together the masa harina, baking powder, and salt.
 Stir in the melted butter, milk, egg, and the remaining ½-cup of shredded cheese until all ingredients are just combined.
 The mixture will be extremely thick.